 - When you open the Basic settings or Advanced settings view of a component for which one or more external modules are required, you will see a piece of highlighted information about external modules, followed by an Install button.
 Clicking the Install button opens a wizard that will show you the external modules to be installed.

-- The Modules view lists all the modules required for the Studio
+- The Modules view lists all the modules required for Talend Studio to

 If the Modules view is not shown under your design workspace, go to and then select Modules from the list.